Chinese satellite snaps rare photo of moon’s far side with Earth in the background

 Ready to feel small?
 A striking new photograph taken by China’s Longjiang-2 satellite affords a rare view of the lunar far side — the side that’s impossible to see from the surface of our planet — with Earth visible in the background as a tiny blue marble.

-"Few pictures have been taken that show the entire far side of the moon, so we're pretty proud to have helped take this picture," Cees Bassa, an astronomer at the Dwingeloo Radio Observatory in the Netherlands who helped process the image, told NBC News MACH Friday in an email.
+"Few pictures have been taken that show the entire far side of the moon, so we're pretty proud to have helped take this picture," Cees Bassa, an astronomer at ASTRON, the Netherlands Institute for Radio Astronomy, told NBC News MACH in an email.
+Bassa is a volunteer astronomer at the Dwingeloo Radio Observatory in the Netherlands, where the photo was processed.

 The eye-popping portrait was taken Feb.
 3 and beamed back to Earth the next day.
 Because the satellite’s camera lacks an infrared filter, the colors were distorted in the original photo (below).
 But the astronomers who processed the image created the color-corrected version seen above.

-“We edited it to balance the colors, and make the moon greyscale,” Tammo Jan Dijkema, a software engineer at the C.A.
-Muller Radio Astronomy Station, which manages the Dwingeloo Radio Observatory, wrote in a blog post.
+“We edited it to balance the colors, and make the moon greyscale,” Tammo Jan Dijkema, a software engineer at ASTRON who also volunteers at the Dwingeloo Radio Observatory, wrote in a blog post.

 The photo evokes other iconic photos of Earth taken by astronauts and space probes, including the so-called Earthrise photo snapped by Apollo 8 astronauts in 1968 and a photo of a distant Earth appearing as a mere speck in the vastness of space that was taken by the Voyager 1 space probe in 1990 from 4 billion miles away.